What has your experience been like as an indie author?

 Is there lots to do before you drive in and start writing the story?

 Depends on the material.
 If you are writing a multi-view epic with a huge cast of characters, then yes, you probably need some sort of outline or glossary before you start.
 But if you’re telling a single-view tale with a handful of characters, then you can jump right in and figure it out as you go.
 I have several WIPs where I started the first chapter within minutes of thinking up the idea.
-There are no hard-set rules, as many authors will generate detailed outlines for simple stories.
+There are no hard-set rules.
+Some authors generate detailed outlines for simple stories.
+Others jump into sprawling epics with a handful of notes.

 What do you do for exercise?

 I used to be a gym rat once upon a time, but not anymore.
 The combination of large groups and loud music really unsettles me these days.
 Now I work out at home.
 I have a calisthenics routine that I run through twice a week.
-I also hike about three miles every day, usually close to sunset to bask in those glorious New Mexican vistas.
+I also go for regular hikes, usually close to sunset to bask in those glorious New Mexican vistas.

 What is that dream goal you want to achieve before you die?